 PDFs have been with us for a long time.
 They're certainly useful for some things, but it’s important to understand their limitations.

-They're perfect for saving a digital receipt when you buy a something online or for creating a document to send to your printer.
+When should you use a PDF?
+Well, they're perfect for saving a digital receipt when you buy something online or for creating a document to send to your printer.

-But for digital business content that you plan to use for your prospects and customers — like brochures, proposals, white papers, ABM assets, etc. — it's high time to switch to a more powerful format that takes modern requirements like measurability and responsiveness into consideration.
+For digital business content — like eBooks, proposals, white papers, ABM assets, etc. — that you intend to share, it's high time to switch to a format that takes modern requirements like measurability and responsiveness into consideration.

 According to SalesForce, 84 percent of buyers believe the experience a company provides is just as important as its products and services.
 And there's no arguing with the fact that the content you produce is a major part of how any customer experiences your brand.